flatironinstitute/q2-matchmaker/README.md

 # q2-matchmaker
-A qiime2 plugin for case-control differential abundance analysis
+A software package for case-control differential abundance analysis

-I want to stress that this repository is highly experimental.
-There are many holes in the source code and the  documentation is going to be patchy until version 1 is released.
-So feel free to use at your own risk.
+I want to stress that this software package is not going to be user friendly -- running this software requires 100s of cores, in addition to a very involved downstream analysis.
+For examples on how the outputs can be processed, see the notebooks for the [ASD multiomics analysis](https://github.com/mortonjt/asd_multiomics_analyses).

+I also want to stress that this repository will also not be maintained -- but we have provided a conda environment with the exact version numbers to faciliate the installation.
+For future iterations that will focus on lowering the barriers of this Bayesian modeling strategy see [Birdman](https://github.com/gibsramen/BIRDMAn).

+That being said, feel free to raise questions through the issue tracker and I will try my best to be responsive.

 # Installation (for Linux)